CodheadClub/AwesomeResources/Virtualisation.md

 In this short online course, there is a total of 40 hours of online videos from Part 1 to Part 75, taking you through the basics of VMware vSphere 7.0, from installation of the hypervisor (ESXi), creating Windows and Linux virtual machines, updating the ESXi hosts and installing and adding ESXi hosts to vCenter Server (the management server.)
 This course is split over 75 parts, in bit size chunks, hosted by Andrew Hancock.
 If you have any questions or issues, then please consider posting a question on [Experts Exchange](https://www.experts-exchange.com/).

+Hancock’s VMware Half Hour has grown beyond the original HOW TO series for vSphere 7.0 and 8.0, branching into related technologies that integrate with and enhance VMware environments.
+From backup and disaster recovery to automation, networking, and supporting infrastructure, the channel now explores the full ecosystem that wraps around VMware, helping professionals build complete, resilient, and efficient virtual infrastructures.

 A reminder that VMware vSphere 7.0 is End of Life in October 2025.

 0. [Part 0: HOW TO: Behind the Scene at Hancock's VMware Half Hour](https://www.youtube.com/watch?v=zB1cy80MHZ0&t=139s)